italia/spid-cie-oidc-docs/docs/en/trust_marks.rst

 by the issuing subject.

-During the registration process of a new Leaf Entity (onboarding), the TMs are issued and signed by the TA or its Intermediates (SA) or by Attribute Authorities (AA), if they are defined inside the attribute **trust_marks_issuers**, published inside the TA's Entity Configuration.
+During the registration process of a new Leaf Entity (onboarding), the TMs are issued and signed by the TA or its Intermediates (SA) or by Attribute Authorities (AA), if they are defined inside the attribute **trust_mark_issuers**, published inside the TA's Entity Configuration.

 Each member Entity MUST expose, in its own configuration (EC), the TMs released by the issuing authorities.

 In the CIE / SPID scenario, a TM is signed by the TA **MinInterno** / **Agid** or their Intermediates (SA) or by Attribute Authorities (AA).

-The TA defines the subjects who are enabled to issue TMs that are recognizable inside the Federation, and this is done by the claim **trust_marks_issuers**, contained in its own Entity Configuration.
+The TA defines the subjects who are enabled to issue TMs that are recognizable inside the Federation, and this is done by the claim **trust_mark_issuers**, contained in its own Entity Configuration.
-The value of the claim **trust_marks_issuers** is composed by a JSON Object having as keys the TM identifiers, and as values the list of identifiers (URLs) or the Entities who are enabled to issue them.
+The value of the claim **trust_mark_issuers** is composed by a JSON Object having as keys the TM identifiers, and as values the list of identifiers (URLs) or the Entities who are enabled to issue them.

-In the following, a non-normative example of the object **trust_marks_issuers** inside the TA's Entity Configuration.
+In the following, a non-normative example of the object **trust_mark_issuers** inside the TA's Entity Configuration.

 .. code-block:: json

  {
-     "trust_marks_issuers":{
+     "trust_mark_issuers":{
          "https://registry.agid.gov.it/openid_relying_party/public/":[
              "https://registry.spid.agid.gov.it/",
              "https://public.intermediate.spid.it/"